-Thursday, September 8, 12:30 to 1:30pm Register in advance at bit.ly/2bZ8O9a.
+Friday, August 25, 2017, 12:30-1:30pm Register in advance at bit.ly/2018GHSMC_FundingWebinar.

-3. Submit funding application no later than 5:00pm, September 21, 2016.
+3. Submit funding application no later than 5:00pm, September 26, 2017.

 - We are using a new online application system that allows you to create a login to save your application.
-Please be sure to create a login in a timely manner. - Application submission instructions and a PDF and Word version of the Funding Application can also be found at www.gethealthysmc.org/ImplementationFunding.
+Please be sure to create a login in a timely manner. - Application submission instructions and a PDF and Word version of the Funding Application can also be found at www.gethealthysmc.org/community-implementation-funding.